 This company focused on energy efficiency has been in Comerc Energia's portfolio since 2015.
-It h accumulated experience in projects for large clien in several industries, including manufacturing pla shopping malls, commercial buildings and even biomass plants.
-In 2021, the company attracted m than R\$ 100 million in investments.
+It has accumulated experience in projects for large clients in several industries, including manufacturing plants, shopping malls, commercial buildings and even biomass plants.
+In 2021, the company attracted more than R\$ 100 million in investments.

-The entry into the low carbon hydrogen segmer in partnership with Casa dos Ventos, specialized wind energy, was one of Nexway's 2021 highligh The project is still under development, with evaluations of sites, machinery and equipment, as well as definition of markets to be explored in Brazil or abroad.
+The entry into the low carbon hydrogen segment in partnership with Casa dos Ventos, specialized in wind energy, was one of Nexway's 2021 highlights.
+The project is still under development, with evaluations of sites, machinery and equipment, as well as definition of markets to be explored in Brazil or abroad.
 There are also dealings with a foreign company that can result in a pilot project for low carbon hydrogen supply.